-In a recent study, we found that students who attempt more than half the assignments and get them marked have significantly higher pass rates.
+In a recent study, we found that students who attempt all the assignments and mock exams and get them marked have significantly higher pass rates.

 There are two different types of marking product: Series Marking and Marking Vouchers.

 Series Marking